| Z I M - Abstract 2009(1) | Nov. 2009 |

 Introduction |

-Flates rates based on Diagnosis Related Groups (DRGs) are introduced in a growing number of countries to remunerate acute inpatient treatment.
-Doing so, one will have to decide – among other things – whether the inpatient emergency services should be remunerated apart from the DRG flat rates or as part of them.
-Without apart remuneration, there may be the apprehension that wrong economic incentives with regard to emergency services could develop.
-To be able to decide about an apart remuneration of emergency readiness and/or emergency treatment one must know how to categorise services, which are the costs of emergencies and how the remuneration can be derived from them. |
+Flat rates based on Diagnosis Related Groups (DRGs) are being introduced in a growing number of countries to remunerate acute inpatient treatment.
+In doing so, it will have to be decided – among other things – whether inpatient emergency services should be remunerated separately from the DRG flat rates or as part of them.
+Without separate remuneration, there may be an apprehension that wrong economic incentives with regard to emergency services could develop.
+To be able to decide about a separate remuneration of emergency readiness and/or emergency treatment one must know how to categorise services, what are the costs of emergencies and how the remuneration can be deduced from them. |

 2 | |